Base Flood Elevation & Elevation Certificates in Florida

 Risk Rating 2.0 and Elevation Data

 Under FEMA's Risk Rating 2.0 system (in effect since October 2021), flood insurance premiums are calculated using a more comprehensive set of factors including distance to flood source, flood frequency, flood type, and building characteristics.
-Elevation data remains one of the most impactful variables.
+Your building's measured first floor height remains one of those variables.
 Properties with elevation certificates generally receive more accurate — and often more favorable — ratings than properties where FEMA must estimate elevation from aerial data.

 Could an Elevation Certificate Save You Money?